 Display Frequency

 Display frequency determines how often a customer sees a particular lightbox.
-The settings include once per user, once per user per session, and every page for all users.
+The settings include once per user, once per session, and every page for all users.

 Every Page

-A site visitor who qualifies for the lightbox experience sees it on every page if you don't set any other guidelines.
-You should set guidelines at the experience level for this frequency so that site visitors aren't overwhelmed by a lightbox on every page of your site.
+A customer who qualifies for the lightbox experience sees it on every page if you don't set any other guidelines.
+You should set guidelines at the experience level for this frequency so that customers aren't overwhelmed by a lightbox on every page of your site.

 Once Per Session

 This setting is the one most commonly used.
-Site visitors see a lightbox one time per lightbox session.
+Customers see a lightbox one time per lightbox session.

 Once, Ever